pierreforstmann/pgpasswd/README.md

 `chpasswd` for PostgreSQL can be compared to `passwd` on Linux and UNIX systems when used to change current user password.

 Enter:
-* same parameters (host name, port number, user name and database name) as `psql` to connect to PostgreSQL
+* same parameters (host name, port number, user account and database name) as `psql` to connect to PostgreSQL
 * current password once
 * new password twice.